 There is no change to any UW policy as a result of the COVID-19 outbreak.
 The purpose of this webpage is to consolidate information into a single location.

 For non-Sponsored Award travel, consult the UW Travel webpage on travel cancellation.

 For Sponsored Award travel:

 - Award and Sponsor-specific requirements should be followed.
-See below for requirements on airline tickets purchased on Federal Awards.

 - In the absence of Award or Sponsor requirements, UW travel policies apply.
 UW travel policies state:

 Every effort should be made to obtain a full or partial refund from the vendor (e.g., airline, hotel, conference organizer, car rental).
 Any refunds should be refunded to the same source on which the purchase was originally made.

 If a refund cannot be obtained, then per UW policy the unrefunded amount can be charged to the Sponsored Award for the following reasons:

 - Cancelled conference/meeting